monicawidmann/monicawidmann.github.io/_pages/research.md

 Default Dynamics: The Influence of Regime Type on Default Choice

-Firms as Catalysts: How Firms Drive the Diffusion of Green Bond Markets (with Soohyun Cho)
+Bottom-Up Green Finance: Corporate Bonds as Catalysts for Sovereign Climate Action (with Soohyun Cho)

 ## In Progress